 A college combine is considered to be the #1 source a college coach uses when FIRST LOOKING & CONSIDERING a high school student-athlete.

 For example, in high school baseball, a player will get on average 3 at bats and 4 fielding opportunities per game.
-At the college combine, a player gets 50+ at bats and 50+ fielding opportunities.
+At a college combine, a player gets 50+ at bats and 50+ fielding opportunities.
 A high school student-athlete baseball player may get more opportunities to swing and field at a college combine then his entire high school baseball season.

 These same situations are for basketball and football college combines.